rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 	RtlZeroMemory(EPT_PT, PAGE_SIZE);
 ```

-Now that we have all of our pages available, let's allocate two page (2\*4096) continuously because we need one of the pages for our RIP to start and one page for our Stack (RSP).
-After that, we need two EPT Page Table Entries (PTEs) with permission to **execute**, **read**, **write**.
-The physical address should be divided by 4096 (PAGE\_SIZE) because if we dived a hex number by 4096 (0x1000) 12 digits from the right (which are zeros) will disappear and these 12 digits are for choosing between 4096 bytes.
+Now that we have all of our pages available, let's allocate two pages (2\*4096) continuously because we need one of the pages for our RIP to start and one page for our Stack (RSP).
+After that, we need two EPT Page Table Entries (PTEs) with permission to **execute**, **read**, and **write**.
+The physical address should be divided by 4096 (PAGE\_SIZE) because if we dived a hex number by 4096 (0x1000), 12 digits from the right (which are zeros) would disappear, and these 12 digits are for choosing between 4096 bytes.

-By the way, we let stack be executable too and that's because, in a regular VM, we should put RWX to all pages because its the responsibility of internal page tables to set or clear NX bit.
-We need to change them from EPT Tables for special purposes (e.g intercepting instruction fetch for a special page).
-Changing from EPT tables will lead to EPT-Violation, in this way we can intercept these events.
+By the way, we let stack be executable.
+That's because, in a regular VM, we should put RWX on all pages.
+After all, it's the responsibility of internal page tables to set or clear NX bit.
+We need to change them from EPT Tables for special purposes (e.g., intercepting instruction fetch for a special page).
+Changing from EPT tables will lead to EPT-Violation; this way, we can intercept these events.

-The actual need is two page but we need to build page tables inside our guest software thus we allocate up to 10 page.
+The actual need is two pages, but we need to build page tables inside our guest software; thus, we allocate up to 10 pages.

-I'll explain about intercepting pages from EPT, later in these series.
+I'll explain about intercepting pages from EPT later in this series.

 ```
 	// Setup PT by allocating two pages Continuously
-	// We allocate two pages because we need 1 page for our RIP to start and 1 page for RSP 1 + 1 and other paages for paging
+	// We allocate two pages because we need 1 page for our RIP to start and 1 page for RSP 1 + 1, and other pages for paging

 	const int PagesToAllocate = 10;
 	UINT64 Guest_Memory = ExAllocatePoolWithTag(NonPagedPool, PagesToAllocate * PAGE_SIZE, POOLTAG);